-The EU annually publishes a trade and investment barriers report, which describes the progress achieved in dismantling barriers to the markets of six strategic economic partners - China, India, Japan, Mercosur, Russia and the US.
+The EU annually publishes a trade and investment barriers report, which describes the progress achieved in dismantling barriers to the markets of the EU's six strategic economic partners - China, India, Japan, Mercosur (Brazil/Argentina), Russia and the US.

-The third Trade and Investment Barriers Report recognises some success stories in the removal of certain trade barriers but also underlines the overall persistence of barriers for European business to access key markets.
+The fourth Trade and Investment Barriers Report recognizes some success stories in the removal of certain trade barriers but also underlines the overall persistence of barriers for European business to access the markets of our strategic partners.